A Deep Dive into Application Specific Sequencing

 • Increased complexity: More complex to implement due to coordination among sequencers.

-• Potential performance Trade-offs: Consensus mechanisms can introduce latency.
+• Potential performance trade-offs: Consensus mechanisms can introduce latency.

 • Economic incentive challenges: Aligning incentives among participants can be difficult.